mavi888/workshop-aws-getting-started-amplify/docs/prerequisites.md

 ### 1 - Create an AWS Account

-If you already have an AWS account you can skip this step
+If you already have an AWS account you can skip this step.

 If not you can follow the steps in this [link](https://www.youtube.com/watch?v=9_wo0FHtVmY) to create an account.